thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 ### The bottom line
 There are two main parts to getting the whole system working, SDRReceiver and its ini file and starting Jaero with a batch file, setting up each Jaero with the correct port number and VFO name.
 Note, you only have to configure everything once.
 Once its all setup, its a simple double click to start everything up as needed.
 ## Install SDRReceiver on Windows
-(For running SDRReceiver on Linux, check out DragonOS).
+(For running SDRReceiver on Linux, check out [DragonOS](DragonOS.md) the program is prebuilt and ready to go on a Pi or x86).
 Visit the github page and download the Windows zip file.
 <https://github.com/jeroenbeijer/SDRReceiver>